Yellowjacket (Marvel Comics)

-Yellowjacket is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Yellowjacket is an alias utilized by several fictional characters appearing in American comic books published by Marvel Comics.

-Corey Stoll portrays an original incarnation of the character, Darren Cross, in the Marvel Cinematic Universe (MCU) film Ant-Man (2015), with the comic version of the character subsequently assuming the mantle, while Michael Douglas voices the Hank Pym incarnation of the character in the MCU television series What If...?
-(2021).

 Fictional character biography

 Hank Pym

-Dr. Henry "Hank" Pym, who has had several other superhero identies, including Ant-Man, Giant-Man and Goliath, is the first character to take on the Yellowjacket codename.
+Dr. Henry "Hank" Pym is the first major character to take on the Yellowjacket codename as an anti-hero after having several other superhero identities, such as Ant-Man, Giant-Man and Goliath.
 The character has been associated with several superhero teams in the Marvel Universe, including the Avengers and the Defenders.

 Rita DeMara

-Rita DeMara is a fictional character appearing in American comic books published by Marvel Comics.
-The second Yellowjacket, she is initially a reluctant supervillainess and later superheroine.
+Rita DeMara is the second major character to use the Yellowjacket codename who is initially a reluctant supervillain and later superhero.

-Publication history

-Yellowjacket first appeared in The Avengers #264 (February 1986), and was created by Roger Stern and John Buscema.
+The character first appeared in The Avengers #264 (February 1986), and was created by Roger Stern and John Buscema.
 Years later, she was featured as a regular character in the Guardians of the Galaxy and Avengers titles.
 Guardians of the Galaxy writer/artist Jim Valentino reminisced, "It was my group's first foray into the 20th Century.
 I knew they were going to meet the Masters of Evil...
 She was a member of the Masters of Evil at the time and I liked her.
 I thought it would be nice to have someone see the 31st Century through present-day eyes.
 It would give a new perspective, so I asked if I could have her.
 They said yes, and even though I never got the chance to write her in, they put her in the group after I was gone."
 Yellowjacket was one of the feature characters in the 2011 three-issue limited series Chaos War: Dead Avengers.